Rhys-Davies/slamrobot/README.md

 autonomous mapping and localisation in an arena containing 5 distinct landmarks.
 The robot provided to us was based on a raspberryPi 2, and a raspberryPi Camera was provided for sensing.

+I have plans of reusing some of this code for my own (eventual) robot project, hence the recent tinkering.

 # Operation

 Perception is simple colour segmentation, with the blobs filtered and sorted into potential valid